eD0o/javascript-the-hard-parts/README.md

 ## 2.3 - Callback Functions

-A callback function is `a function passed as an argument to another function`, where it can be invoked later as part of that function’s execution.
+A callback function is `a function passed as an argument to another function`, where it can be invoked later as part of that function's execution.

 This mechanism enables greater flexibility in programming by allowing specific tasks or operations to be defined outside the main function logic.